stoat-dev/stoat-action/docs/docs/examples/storybook.md

     plugins:
       storybook:
         metadata:
-          # an arbitrary name for the Storybook preview
+          # an arbitrary name for the Storybook task
           name: "Storybook"
         static_hosting:
           # path to the Storybook build